quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part74_16.6_Updating_G.md

 #### Updating Game Objects in Real Time
 Background context: Every game engine needs to update the internal state of every game object over time.
 The state of a game object can be thought of as its configuration at one specific instant in time.

-The text explains that this process involves determining the current state \( S_i(t) \) given the previous state \( S_i(t - \Delta t) \).
+The text explains that this process involves determining the current state $S_i(t)$ given the previous state $S_i(t - \Delta t)$.
 This updating is typically done via a single master loop called the game loop, which runs continuously throughout the game's runtime.

 :p What does it mean when we say "game objects' states change discretely rather than continuously"?
 ??x